blueburncz/CoreExtension/README.md

 catalyst require kraifpatrik/<library>  # e.g. kraifpatrik/ce-class
 ```

-When including a single library, Catalyst automatically resolves its dependencies and adds them to you project as well.
+When including a single library, Catalyst automatically resolves its dependencies and adds them to your project as well.

 # Libraries
 * [ce-array-utils](https://github.com/kraifpatrik/ce-array-utils)